7,100,000 pageviews

 Just before Officer Niles asked Mary Harris for Tom Nelson's phone number he told her that Mr. Nelson was a suspect in a hit-and-run case involving a woman who had been seriously injured and was not expected to live.

-After the suicide, Mary Harris and Tom's friend decided to conduct their own inquiry into the traffic accident.
+After the suicide Mary Harris and Tom's friend decided to conduct their own inquiry into the traffic accident.
 While the police were not particularly cooperative, Mary Harris and her investigative partner were able to determine that no one had been injured in the fender-bender.
-Seattle police officer Robert Niles had lied to her about that, and she had passed it on to Mr. Nelson.
+Seattle police officer Robert Niles had lied to her about that and she had passed that false information on to Mr. Nelson.
 And now he was dead.

 Following the OPA inquiry, the watchdog group recommended that Officer Robert Niles be disciplined for the inappropriate use of a ruse in the course of an investigation.
 (Officers are only authorized to lie in the course of criminal interrogations of people suspected of serious crimes.)